 It’s a little like looking for your perfect wedding dress or venue…until you realize the cost is way out of your budget.
 (Read also: What Kind of Property Can You Buy in Singapore?)

-The same goes when buying your first home.
+The same goes when you buy your first house.
 Start with knowing what you can afford, then work within your means to find a suitable home.

 So your first step should be to figure out your ability to finance your home purchase.